ipk1/BugCrowd_scope-URLS/README.md

 # BugCrowd_scope-URLS

-bash script to download all of your private invites URL and all of Public bug bounty URL's
+Bash script to download all of your private invites URL and all of Public bug bounty URL's

-you will need to install pup from https://github.com/ericchiang/pup ( great tool to grep HTML pages) replace <<token>> with your crowdsessionid to pull private scope URL's if no crowdsessionid is provided then only Public list will be downloaded
+You will need to install pup from https://github.com/ericchiang/pup ( great tool to grep HTML pages) Replace <<token>> with your crowdsessionid to pull private scope URL's If no crowdsessionid is provided then only Public list will be downloaded
  ----------------
   Sample result
   -------------